9-s3c/patchworm/README.md

-police stations, hospitals, critical infustructure none of them can realy take downtime to install patches, sometimes they can but rarely\n thats why if you walk into a police station they still use win7, so this could be a solution but im not sure\n and it could easily do more harm than good if the wrong person finds it\n
+police stations, hospitals, critical infustructure none of them can realy take downtime to install patches, sometimes they can but rarely\n thats why if you walk into a police station they still use win7, so this could be a solution but im not sure\n and it could easily do more harm than good if the wrong person finds it\n if i were to put this on public it would need another day or 2 of debugging, its not very reliable but it works most of the time